openstack/openstack-ansible/doc/source/user/limited-connectivity/index.rst

 ====================================

 Many playbooks and roles in OpenStack-Ansible retrieve dependencies from the public Internet by default.
-Many deployers block direct outbound connectivity to the Internet when implementing network security measures.
+The example configurations assume that the deployer provides good quality Internet connectivity via a router on the OpenStack management network.

+Deployments may encounter limited external connectivity for a number of
+reasons:

+- Unreliable or low bandwidth external connectivity
+- Firewall rules which block external connectivity
+- External connectivity required to be via HTTP or SOCKS proxies
+- Architectural decisions by the deployer to isolate the OpenStack networks
+- High security environments where no external connectivity is permitted

 We recommend a set of practices and configuration overrides deployers can use when running OpenStack-Ansible in network environments that block Internet connectivity.

 The options below are not mutually exclusive and may be combined if desired.

 Example internet dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+- Python packages
-- Software packages
+- Distribution specific packages
 - LXC container images
 - Source code repositories
 - GPG keys for package validation